 - 1. Dress code violation

-- 2. Classroom misconduct

-- 3. Curfew violation (less than 30 minutes past curfew)
+- 2. Curfew violation (less than 30 minutes past curfew)

-- 4. Minor housing violation
+- 3. Minor housing violation

-- 5. Missed mandatory meetings
+- 4. Missed mandatory meetings

-First and second violation of above infractions will result in a Verbal/Written Warning placed in your student file and face-to-face meeting with leadership.
+First and second violation of above infractions will result in a Verbal/Written Resident Warning Notice placed in your student file and face-to-face meeting with the RA.
 Consequence of breaking above infractions 3 times will result in the infraction being moved to Level Two.